 New Atlantic Canada-based genomic research, announced for Dalhousie University and IWK Health, Oct.
 26, and supported by Genome Atlantic, hopes to cut wait times for anxious families and pare the cost of diagnosing rare diseases in Canadian children.

-Sea lice are a big problem for Canada’s salmon producers and sea lice offer a natural solution.
+Sea lice are a big problem for Canada’s salmon producers and cleaner-fish offer a natural solution.
 Genome Atlantic is partnering with Cold ocean Salmon and scientists at Memorial University on an $840,000 R&D project to sequence the genome of Lumpfish and Cunner in order to speed up selective breeding.